zenstruck/browser/README.md

 For the example above, you would set `KERNEL_BROWSER_CLASS=App\Tests\AppBrowser`.

+> [!TIP]
-**TIP**: Create a base functional test case so all your tests can use your custom browser and use the `@method` annotation to ensure your tests can autocomplete your custom methods:
+> Create a base functional test case so all your tests can use your
+> custom browser and use the `@method` annotation to ensure your tests can
+> autocomplete your custom methods:

 ```php
 namespace App\Tests;